 A hernia is the abnormal protrusion of an organ or a portion of an organ through a weakness in the lining of the cavity where it is located.
 Hemorrhoids are veins located in your lower rectum that have become swollen and sometimes can protrude from the anus.

-The most significant distinction between hernias and hemorrhoids is that only the area around the anus and the rectum can be affected by hemorrhoids.
+Hernias and hemorrhoids differ primarily in that hemorrhoids exclusively impact the area around the anus and rectum.
 They are more of a collection of blood vessels, connective tissues from the anal canal, and smooth rectal muscles, as opposed to a hernia, which contains internal organs and occurs in the groin, abdominal wall, and internally near the stomach.

 Hernias can also move a little bit because of the way the body digests food.
-Because a hernia normally involves segments of the intestine (which is involved in the digestion process) that have been pushed through a weak area of the abdominal muscles and protrude to be visible under the skin in the abdomen.
+A hernia forms when the intestines, involved in digestion, protrude through weak abdominal muscles, becoming visible under the skin.

 Hernias are normally softer and more pliable than hemorrhoids due to their composition.
 You may only notice a hernia if you cough, sneeze, or strain, whereas external hemorrhoids will be continually painful and firmer than a hernia.